Entity Framework Core: small tips and tricks

 Count > 0 instead of Any

-Counting items and check if the result is greater than 0 is something I see a lot, even in production, and I never understood why.
-I think it's a bad habbit that comes from testing the Count property on .NET collections, like arrays, that is not bad because the result is already processed by .NET, but doing the same thing on the database querying is an horrible practice that can occurs massive lost of processing time.
-Why getting all the results, then count them in-memory by listing all the items instead of just checking if the database has one row?
+Counting items and checking if the result is greater than 0 is something I see a lot, even in production, and I never understood why.
+I think it's a bad habit that comes from testing the Count property on .NET collections, like arrays, which is not bad because the result is already processed by .NET; but doing the same thing when querying the database is a horrible practice that can cause a massive loss of processing time.
+Why get all the results, then count them in memory by listing all the items, instead of just checking if the database has one row?

 public bool HasAnyProduct(int categoryId)